Board Directors & Officers

 It's easy to start "turf wars" about who is individually responsible and forget that the Board is required to function as a team that makes decisions togetherDon't allow individual support roles for volunteer directors to get messy (see Governance & Support Functions above).
 Thousands of comments from CIC volunteers across the United States suggest that communities suffer because of unilateral decision-making driven by a fundamental misunderstanding of the shared nature and implied teamwork model required of volunteer community governance.

-The President, subject to supervision by the Board of Directors, shall oversee rule and policy development and enforcement, conduct meetings, prepare agendas, and work with committees.
+EXAMPLE LANGUAGE: The President, subject to supervision by the Board of Directors, shall oversee rule and policy development and enforcement, conduct meetings, prepare agendas, and work with committees.
 The president is the official spokesperson for the board—to association Unit Owners, the Managing Agent (or management company), vendors, the press, and the greater community.
 The President shall preside at all meetings of the Board of Directors and the Members, shall be responsible for carrying out the plans and directives of the Board and shall report to and consult with the Board.
 The President shall have such other powers and duties as the Board may prescribe.

-The Vice–President shall have all powers and duties of the President when the President is not available, and shall have such other powers and duties as the Board may prescribe.
+EXAMPLE LANGUAGE: The Vice–President shall have all powers and duties of the President when the President is not available, and shall have such other powers and duties as the Board may prescribe.

-The Secretary, personally or with the assistance of others, shall keep minutes of the meetings of the Board of Directors and the Members and shall arrange for Notice of such meetings; maintain other corporate records; attest all contracts and other obligations or instruments in the name of the corporation, when necessary or appropriate; and perform such other duties as the Board of Directors may from time to time designate.
+EXAMPLE LANGUAGE: The Secretary, personally or with the assistance of others, shall keep minutes of the meetings of the Board of Directors and the Members and shall arrange for Notice of such meetings; maintain other corporate records; attest all contracts and other obligations or instruments in the name of the corporation, when necessary or appropriate; and perform such other duties as the Board of Directors may from time to time designate.

-The Treasurer shall provide overall superintendence of Association funds and shall advise the Board of Directors The Treasurer shall oversee the care and custody, and be responsible for, all funds and securities of the corporation, and shall cause to be kept regular books of account and shall provide periodic financial reports to the Board of Directors.
+EXAMPLE LANGUAGE: The Treasurer shall provide overall superintendence of Association funds and shall advise the Board of Directors.
+The Treasurer shall oversee the care and custody, and be responsible for, all funds and securities of the corporation, and shall cause to be kept regular books of account and shall provide periodic financial reports to the Board of Directors.
 The Treasurer shall cause to be deposited all funds and other valuable effects in the name of the corporation in such depositories as may be designated by the Board of Directors.
 In general, the Treasurer shall perform all of the duties incident to the office of the Treasurer, and such other duties as from time to time may be assigned by the Board of Directors.

-Read Always Ask "WHY?": Are Empathy and Reason YOUR Stars and Stripes?
+READ: Always Ask "WHY?": Are Empathy and Reason YOUR Stars and Stripes?

 WHO CAN SERVE AS A DIRECTOR AND OFFICER?